 You’ve mastered saying hi in Spanish - what next?

 As you can see, Spanish as a language is as diverse as the cultures that speak it.
 However, you can master many ways to say hello in Spanish with perfect fluency with a bit of practice.
+And if you're looking learn more about actual conversation?
+Read about conversational Spanish here.

 Consider this the first step in an exciting journey that will allow you to communicate with hundreds of millions of people all around the world.
 Though it may seem challenging now, we promise you will grow to appreciate and love all the different ways to say hi in Spanish!